The longus colli and longus capitis muscles are found in front of the spine in the neck.

 All this time later I have been proven correct.

-Every month or so I am back in the chiropractors office to get readjusted in search of relief from building tension developing on the right side of my neck.
+Every month or so I am back in the chiropractor’s office to get readjusted in search of relief from building tension developing on the right side of my neck.

-Trying to figure out my neck problems led me to the longus colli and longus capitis.
-These muscles are considered to be “whiplash” muscles as they, along with the sternocleidomastoid muscles, are the most commonly injured muscles in rear end car accidents.
+These muscles are considered “whiplash” muscles because, along with the sternocleidomastoid muscles, they are the most commonly injured muscles in rear-end car accidents.

 In my case, I think I avoided injuring the longus colli and capitis and restricted my injury to the sternocleidomastoid.
 This is because the odd nature of the “accident” sent me up not forward.